Is an Lab Right for You?

 The Labrador Retriever originated

-in Newfoundland in the 1500s.
+in Newfoundland, Canada in the 1500s.
 Local fishermen began breeding the most intelligent, hardest-working water dogs in an effort to design smaller, faster dogs that would jump into icy waters and retrieve fish and pull in fishing nets.
 This produced a dog known as the St. John’s Water dog.
 The forerunner of the modern Labrador Retriever.

 The St John’s Water Dog